inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 ## Visualizing the Results with ParaView

-If you setted the `export_vtk` flag to `True` then a `VTK` folder will be created on the outputs of your simulation.
+Set the `export_vtk` flag to `True` then a `VTK` folder will be created in the simulation output directory.
 Inside of this folder there should be two vtk groups:

-1. seabed.vtk -> unique .vtk file for the simulation's world.
+1. seabed.vtk -> single, static mesh of the seabed.
-2. wave_..vtk -> a group of .vtk files which represents the water height for each `tintg`.
+2. wave_..vtk -> a group of .vtk files which contains water-surface data at every `tintg` interval.

 Visualizing your simulation with ParaView is simple and straightforward.

 First, open ParaView and go to the menu `File` > `Open...`.
-Navigate to your simulation results folder, then to `VTK/`, and select the three Groups named `seabed.vtk`, and `wave_..vtk`.
+Navigate to your simulation results folder, then to `VTK/`, and select both Groups named `seabed.vtk`, and `wave_..vtk`.

 ![File -> Open](./_static/file-open.png)
 <p align="center"><em>Figure 1: File -> Open</em></p>